 How do control structures in the brain become organized in a heterarchical network?
-For a clue, consider one of the principles we discussed in section 6.4: in many real-world networks degree (number of connections per node) is distributed accordingly to a power law (section 6.4) in which a few nodes are extremely highly connected.
+For a clue, consider one of the principles we discussed in Section 6.4: in many real world networks, degree (number of connections per node) is distributed accordingly to a power law (Section 6.4) in which a few nodes are extremely highly connected.
 Barabási and Bonabeau (2003) proposed a process by which networks come to exhibit this feature: in many contexts, when an edge is added from a given node to another, it is more likely that it will connect to an already highly connected node.
-We can couple this with a further factor-in control networks new edges are introduced to achieve better control, especially to overcome a shortcoming of the current control system, and this often involves connecting to another control mechanism.
-The process parallels that in revising computer software.
+We can couple this with a further factor - in control networks, new edges are introduced to achieve better control, especially to overcome a shortcoming of the current control system, and this often involves connecting to another control mechanism.
+There is a parallel process in revising computer software.
 Unlike in organisms, the initial code of a computer program may have been intelligently designed.
 But no matter how intelligently designed and well tested it is, it will likely fail in some contexts.
 When it does so, programmers do not redesign from scratch, but patch the current code by adding whatever new code will address the situation without obviously compromising other parts of the program (these are often referred to as kludges).
-Biological networks, including neural networks, evolve in the same manner-retaining new connections that happen to form between existing components when they will improve the organism's performance in the current environment.
-The check on these new connections is much like the check on software kludges-does the additional connection enhance the ability of the organism to maintain itself (or at least do not render it much less likely to survive)?
+Biological networks, including neural networks, evolve in the same manner - retaining new connections that happen to form between existing components when they will improve the organism's performance in the current environment.
+The check on these new connections is much like the check on software kludges - does the additional connection enhance the ability of the organism to maintain itself (or at least do not render it much less likely to survive)?

-In Figure 24 we presented the heterarchical alternative to the hierarchical pyramid in terms of layers arranged hierarchically.
-A reason for maintaining a representation in terms of layers is that individual control mechanisms operate on specific other mechanisms and this seems well represented by putting a control mechanism at a higher level than the mechanism it controls.
+In Figure 24, we presented the heterarchical alternative to the hierarchical pyramid in terms of layers arranged hierarchically.
+A reason for maintaining a representation in terms of layers is that individual control mechanisms operate on other specific mechanisms and this seems well represented by putting a control mechanism at a higher level than the mechanism it controls.
 But the hierarchy is already breaking down with the inclusion of edges between nodes in the same layer and between nodes two layers apart.
-Adopting the perspective that evolution adds kludges to an existing control system, such departures from hierarchy are to be expected as there is no principled reason to maintain hierarchical organization.
+Adopting the perspective that evolution adds kludges to an existing control system, such departures from hierarchical organization.
 One could also add connections so that lower-level nodes act to control those at a higher level.
 Ultimately, control systems, especially those that have evolved, are better represented as networks.

-10.3 How to achieve coherent and intelligent control in a heterarchical network?
+10.3 How to Achieve Coherent and Intelligent Control in a Heterarchical Network